Are you looking for some awesome Big Island waterfall hikes? These are the top Big Island hikes with beautiful waterfalls you have to see to believe!

 Wailuku River State Park

-Rainbow Falls is without a doubt, one of the most popular waterfalls on the Big Island.
-Though it’s only 80 feet in height, the falls features beautiful surrounding scenery and a deep pool where you have a great chance to witness rainbows earlier on in the day.
+Rainbow Falls is, without a doubt, one of the most popular waterfalls on the Big Island.
+Though it’s only 80 feet in height, the falls feature beautiful surrounding scenery and a deep pool where you have a great chance to witness rainbows earlier in the day.

-It too is equally as mesmerizing and worth visiting.
-Both of these waterfalls can be found inside Wailuku River State Park
+It, too, is equally mesmerizing and worth visiting.
+Both of these waterfalls are inside Wailuku River State Park.

 Umauma Falls